BrenanMarenger/Capstone-Project/README.md

 ## Unique Features
 * Account system with personal favorites and watch history
 * Authentication with appropriate redirection, token storage, and policies
-* Custom video player with key bind and a variety of features
+* Custom video player with keybinds and a variety of features
-* Dynamic gallery page with different feature and arragement of categories/videos
+* Dynamic gallery page with different featured video and changing arragement of categories/videos
 * Scalable project, adapting to new videos and users.
 Automatically adding new categories
 * Dynamic searching and filtering, query urls
 * UI/UX Design with responsive and dynamic buttons, scaling to all screens